StudyAbroad2026/Study-Abroad-Service-Project-DEPI-2026/README.md

 The project addresses key awareness gaps such as misconceptions about affordability, visa difficulty, and application complexity.

-The strategy aims to educate, build trust, and guide students through the decision-making process while generating qualified consultation leads.
+The strategy aims to educate, build trust, and guide parents and students through the decision-making process while generating qualified consultation leads.

 ---